The recession is testing the limits and shortfalls of the Federal Reserve’s toolkit

 Moreover, there’s little consensus from lawmakers over whether to relax and expand the program’s guidelines and allow for riskier loans, even as businesses teetering on the edge say they don’t have time to waste.

-“The Fed says ‘we can only make loans, we can’t do grants,’” said Kathryn Judge, an expert on financial regulation at Columbia Law School.
-“On the other hand, they could do a lot in terms of the structure or the types of risk they’re willing to take and absorb...that could reach a broader set of companies, if the Fed and Treasury are willing to do it.”
+“The Fed says, ‘We can only make loans, we can’t do grants,’” said Kathryn Judge, an expert on financial regulation at Columbia Law School.
+“On the other hand, they could do a lot in terms of the structure or the types of risk they’re willing to take and absorb … that could reach a broader set of companies, if the Fed and Treasury are willing to do it.”

 Congress needs to weigh in on expanding Main Street loan program to more businesses, Boston Fed chief says